ccozad/composite-js-example/README.md

 Processing a bill should do all the following:

  1. Sort all bill entries in ascending priority
- 2. Iterate through each item
+ 2. Iterate through each entry
     1. Call calculate with the current bill state
     2. Update the items on the bill
  3. Return the final bill